 Ideas to train managers for effective top-down leadership:

-- Offer coaching and mentoring to help managers identify and improve on their blind spots
+- Offer coaching and mentoring to help managers identify and improve on their hidden opportunities

 - Provide a personalized learning track that lets managers choose what they want to focus on developing – whether that’s people management capabilities or communication skills